Tilings of the Sphere by Congruent Pentagons II: Edge Combination $a^3b^2$

+The general pentagonal subdivision tiling allows two free parameters.
+The reduction $c=b$ and the equality $\delta=\pi$ in \eqref{special1_24A} and \eqref{special1_60A} are the two additional conditions that should uniquely determine the pentagon.
+It would be coincidental for the more restrictive conditions \eqref{special1_24B} and \eqref{special1_60B} to be satisfied.

-The pentagonal subdivision divides each regular triangle of angle $\frac{1}{2}\pi$ in the regular octahedron into three pentagons.
-The first of Figure \ref{calculation_division} describes one such triangle, and one such pentagon.
-The condition $\delta=\pi$ implies that $B,D$ lie on an edge of the triangle, and actually divides the edge into three equal parts.
-We know $l=\frac{1}{2}\pi=3a$.
-Therefore $a=\frac{1}{6}\pi$.
-Then
+Now we calculate for \eqref{special1_24A}.
+A triangular face of the regular octahedron has angle $\epsilon=\frac{1}{2}\pi$.
+The pentagonal subdivision divides each face into three pentagons, as in the first of Figure \ref{calculation_division}.
+The condition $\delta=\pi$ means that $B,D$ lie on an edge of the triangle, and actually divides the edge into three equal parts.
+This implies $l=\frac{1}{2}\pi=3a$ and $AD=AB=b$.
+Then by

-We get ($b\approx 0.2107\pi$ means $0.2107\pi\le b<0.2108\pi$)
+we get ($b=0.21076\pi$ means $0.21076\pi\le b<0.21077\pi$)